trychlos/pwix-accounts-ui/README.md

     Defaults to `AccountsUI.C.Panel.NONE`.

+    Additional note: even if a Blaze template is expected to be reactive to its parameters, please be conscious that this one is only here to provide an initial value.
+We make sure that the behavior of the `acUserLogin` component is *not* reactive to changes to this parameter after initialization.

 - `changePasswordTwice`

     Whether we make use of the two password input fields when changing a user's password.